 Learn More About Our Season!

-Joseph and the Amazing Technicolor Dreamcoat (March 2019)
+Joseph and the Amazing Technicolor Dreamcoat (CLOSED)

 The season kicks off with the irresistible family musical about the trials and triumphs of Joseph, Israel’s favorite son.
 One of the most popular musicals of all time, it is the first-performed collaboration between theatrical legends Sir Andrew Lloyd Webber and Sir Tim Rice!